Paulina Goto: Breakout success with "Miss XV" and other roles (2011–2015)

 On 13 February 2014, Goto auditioned for producer Juan Osorio's telenovela, Mi Corazón Es Tuyo at Televisa San Ángel in Mexico City.
-The telenovela is an adaptation based on the 2002 Spanish television show, Ana y los 7.
+The telenovela is an adaptation based on the 2002 Spanish television series, Ana y los 7.
 She auditioned for the role of "Fanny Lascurain".
 On 16 February 2014, producer Juan Osorio officially confirmed her participation in the telenovela via Twitter.
 Filming for the telenovela began on 21 April 2014.
 The telenovela filmed in Mexico City at Televisa San Ángel and at various locations throughout the State of Mexico.
 The telenovela began airing weekdays at 8:25 p.m. in Mexico on 30 June 2014 on Canal de las Estrellas, replacing Qué pobres tan ricos.
 Actors Carmen Salinas, Rafael Inclán, and Adrián Uribe also starred in the telenovela.
 In the United States, the telenovela premiered on 21 July 2014 at 8 p.m.
 E.T. on Univision.
 The telenovela's final episode aired in Mexico on 1 March 2015.
 The finale aired in the US on 27 March 2015.

 On 6 February 2015, producers of Mi Corazón Es Tuyo announced that a stage version of the telenovela had been commissioned due to its popularity in Mexico.
 The family friendly version of the play featured the Lascurain family and Goto reprised her role as "Fanny".
 Filming for Mi Corazón Es Tuyo wrapped in mid-February.
 A special concert, which served as the telenovela's finale and featured performances by Goto, the cast, and other special guests, was filmed on 21 February 2015 at La Bombonera in Toluca, Mexico.
 The stage version of Mi Corazón Es Tuyo debuted in Pubela, Mexico on 6 March 2015.
 Additional performances were given in various cities throughout Mexico, including Guadalajara, Monterrey, León during March.
 Performances in Mexico City were held in April 2015.
 The play finished in mid-May 2015 in Cancún.

 In early July 2015, Goto travelled to New York City to participate in a five-week summer "Physical Theatre" course at Stella Adler Studio of Acting, in order to refresh her skills as an actress.
 She returned to Mexico City in early August 2015.
 On 5 November 2015, it was confirmed that Goto would star in "Un camino hacia el destino", producer Nathalie Lartilleux's telenovela based on the 2003 Mexican telenovela, La Hija del Jardinero.
 She auditioned against four other actresses for the lead role and received news of her casting in early November 2015.
 Her role in the telenovela also required her to take violin lessons before production began.
 Filming began outside Mexico City on 23 November 2015.
 The telenovela premiered on 25 January 2016 in Mexico.
 It premiered in the U.S. on 26 February 2016 and aired weeknights on Canal de las Estrellas and Univision.
 The program's finale aired in the summer of 2016.
-Goto sings the telenovela's theme song, Mi camino eres tú.
+Goto sings the telenovela's theme song, El Camino a Donde Voy.